Lisa Fornhammar is a musician with many strings to her bow

 Lisa Fornhammar is excited.

 She has been at Sibelius Academy running a workshop on composer-singer co-operation with her researcher colleague, composer Miika Hyytiäinen.
 Four singer-composers pairs interested in co-operation have been discovered among the workshop participants, whom Fornhammar and Hyytiäinen are starting to coach.

 ”Miika and I have the same goal, to bring singers and composers together.
 Working together should be a natural thing, both learn such a lot from it”, Fornhammar says.

 Lisa Fornhammar is a classically trained soprano specialising in contemporary music and working on a dissertation on Sibelius Academy’s MuTri music doctoral programme, while performing as a singer, lecturing and teaching.
-Originally from Sweden, Fornhammar has travelled to Helsinki from Leipzig in Germany, where she lives with her husband, tenor Dan Karlström, from the Aland Islands, and their ten-year-old daughter.
-Quite a lot of countries and roles for one woman.
+Originally from Sweden, Fornhammar has travelled to Helsinki from Leipzig in Germany, where she lives with her husband, tenor Dan Karlström, from the Aland Islands, and their two daughters, aged 11 and 9, Quite a lot of countries and roles for one woman.
 Is combining them easy?

 ”No”, Fornhammar says and laughs.

 ”Finding time for everything is sometimes challenging.
 On the other hand, all three roles feed each other.
 The more I perform, the better a teacher I am, and the more I teach, the better a researcher I become.
 I can apply almost everything which I learn doing my research to my teaching.”